 The international gourmet guide was created in 1969 by the two Frenchmen Henri Gault (1929-2000) and Christian Millau (1929-2017).
-In addition to the Michelin Guide, it is one of the most influential French restaurant guides.
-In contrast to this, the Gault-Millau is not limited to a list with rating symbols, but offers a verbal description.
-The Fiihrer is feared for his sometimes cynical-sarcastic formulations of extreme harshness, which in the past have often brought him litigation and legal proceedings.
-The guide appears annually with the country editions France.
-Germany (own guide for Baden-Württemberg), Austria.
-Switzerland and South-Tirol,
+Besides the Guide Michelin, it is one of the most influential French restaurant guides.
+In contrast to the latter, the Gault-Millau is not limited to a listing with rating symbols, but offers a verbal description.
+The guide is feared for his sometimes cynical-sarcastic formulations of extreme severity, which in the past often earned him threats of legal action and court cases.
+The guide is published annually with the regional editions for France, Germany (separate guide for Baden-Württemberg), Austria, Switzerland and South Tyrol.

-Since 1993 the annual "Gault-Millau Wine Guide" with the best producers for has also been published wines. sparkling wines and booze, In the elaborate procedure, the first operation is carried out open tastings (Company and wine are known).
-The top-rated wines from the companies are then tried again in groups to enable a cross-comparison.
-The top-rated wines of the respective region are tasted again in different taste groups, often in the form of one blind tasting, The highlight of the annual rehearsal marathon is the nationwide final rehearsal, in which the top-rated wines from the regional excretions are again put to the test.
-A large group of regional managers tasted together.
-The results of the open tasting are checked with additional blank samples.
-The wines are in the "WeinGuide Germany" after the 100-point system, in the "WeinGuide Österreich" after the 20-point system rated.
-See also under wine review. wine guide. wine critic, Wine with food,
+Since 1993, the annual "Gault-Millau Weinguide" has also been published with the best producers of wines, sparkling wines and schnapps.
+In an elaborate procedure, open tastings are first held on a farm (the farm and the wine are known).
+The best-rated wines from the wineries are then tasted again in groups in order to enable a cross comparison.
+The highest rated wines of the respective region are tasted again in different taste groups, often in form of a blind tasting.
+The highlight of the annual tasting marathon is the nationwide final tasting, where the best-rated wines of the regional eliminations are once again put to the test.
+Here, a large group of the regional officials taste together.
+The results of the open tasting will be checked by additional blind tastings.
+The wines are evaluated in the "WeinGuide Deutschland" according to the 100-point system, in the "WeinGuide Österreich" according to the 20-point system.
+See also under wine evaluation, wine guide, wine critic, wine with food.